Lecture: Rust Mains

 The second arm exits the process, so it doesn't return anything.

-This pattern of trying to get a value and panicking if it's bad is common enough that there's a helper function that abstracts it away.
+This pattern of trying to get a value and panicking if it's bad is common.
+It's exactly what expect abstracts away.
 It's expect:

 Rust